-We ordered two appetizers along with our cocktails.
-First up was the specialty wood-fired pizza that night and then the Kobe Sliders with bacon aioli, muenster cheese and a sunny-side up quail egg.Early Duck Discount on the Boston Duck Tours!
+We were early risers the next day so we could take advantage of the Early Duck Discount on the Boston Duck Tours!
 It may sound like such a quack (ha, get it), but y’all the tour was such a BLAST!
 It was an awesome way to see the city in and from the Charles River.
 I would highly recommend it to anyone visiting Boston.
 Here were some of our favorite views:

 Oh and we also stopped by Zara for muh boo and I’m not lying when I say that Sam and I were rolling on the floor laughing at some of the tight, euro clothes that were so not his style.
 We did manage to find some great items to update his closet though, here’s one shot that he might not be that embarrassed if I share (can you tell I quickly snapped it when I thought he wasn’t looking)!

 After freshining up and enjoying a drink at the apartment, we headed out to dinner for a friend’s birthday at Tico.
 Since we were with a big group we went with a “Can’t Decide” option for ease and to get the best all-around experience.
 It was delicious, I would highly recommend this place if you’re with a lot of people or want a carefree meal.